SSRI Level 1 Funding

 Financial support range: $500 - $5,000

-The SSRI provides financial support to increase the quantity and quality of interdisciplinary research by Penn State faculty.
-Our proposal review process is evaluative (we seek excellent proposals for funding) and developmental (we are invested in supporting faculty members to initiate research programs that can attract external funding).
+The SSRI provides financial support to increase the quantity and quality of interdisciplinary research by Penn State faculty members.
+Our proposal review process is evaluative (we provide consultation for developing proposals that meet NIH standards) and developmental (we are invested in supporting faculty members to initiate research programs that can attract external funding).
 Our faculty’s success at winning external funding provides the resource foundation for a sustainable pilot grant program.
 Toward this end we offer consultation as you develop your proposal, prior to its submission.
 We strongly encourage you to access this opportunity if you are new to SSRI's seed funding programs or have not been funded by SSRI in recent years.
 You can do so by contacting SSRI Associate Director, Dr. Danielle Downs, or sending an email to firstname.lastname@example.org.

 The Level 1 funding mechanism is primarily designed to assist PSU social science faculty at University Park and the College of Medicine to form interdisciplinary research teams directed at pursuing external funding by supporting meetings to discuss mutual interests, develop research questions, identify leaders, conduct literature reviews, and collect pilot data.
 Although external collaborators may be included, our focus is on developing ongoing PSU teams.
 For this reason team leaders should be tenure track or research faculty with continuing appointments.

 - Level 1 proposals range from $500-$5,000

 - Level 1 proposals should be short (2 pages) and may be submitted at any time during the year

 - The SSRI Director, Associate Director, and relevant college Associate Deans will review these proposals and typically provide feedback within 4-6 weeks from the date of submission (please note that proposals receiving a revise and resubmit may take longer for a final decision on funding)

 - Funds are allocated for a 6-12 month period